Paulton Infant School, Plumptre Close, Paulton, BS39 7QY

 For more information visit Our Curriculum Page.

 Complaints Procedure Statement

-Senior Member of Staff Responsible: Mrs Julie Hogan (Headteacher)
+Senior Member of Staff Responsible: Ms Emily Omell (Headteacher) or CEO Emily Massey

 Paulton Infant School will always aim to work in partnership with parents in the best interests of the children.
 Any complaint will be given careful consideration and will be dealt with fairly.